-A Living Trust protects you if you become incapacitated.
+Holding title to your property in a Living Trust protects your estate if you become incapacitated.
 Without a Living Trust, the court would appoint a conservator to manage your property and require the payment of court costs, conservator fees, and attorney fees while you are incapacitated.

-4. Control Distribution
+3. Control Distribution

-5. Saves Taxes: Income & Estate Tax
+4. Saves Taxes: Income & Estate Tax

-Estate Planning Package
+ULTRA's Comprehensive Estate Planning Package